Bismarck State College logo

 Typically Offered: SPRING

-This course builds on the foundational knowledge and skills acquired in ELTR 112 Wiring I. Students will explore the principles and practices of commercial and industrial wiring, including the installation, maintenance, and repair of electrical systems in commercial and industrial settings.
+This course builds on the foundational knowledge and skills acquired in ELTR 112 Residential Wiring.
+Students will explore the principles and practices of commercial and industrial wiring, including the installation, maintenance, and repair of electrical systems in commercial and industrial settings.

 ELTR 114.
 Conduits and Practical Skills